Leros

 • traditional sweet cheese pies

-• pougkakia (dough nests with almond)
+• pougkakia (dough nests with almonds)

 • amygdalota (marzipan sweets)